 Self service technology also means increased referrals and more marketing opportunities.
 Emails are a high-impact but often untapped opportunity to provide better client service.

-A Service Portal can be added to the footer of your email signature so clients can quickly be redirected to your portal.
-From your Service Portal, clients can access a referral button to easily refer your firm to their family and friends.
+A Web Portal can be added to the footer of your email signature so clients can quickly be redirected to your portal.
+From your Web Portal, clients can access a referral button to easily refer your firm to their family and friends.

 How can you implement changes in your firm?